priikone/aces-looks/README.md

 ### Usage in Foundry Nuke

 In Nuke version 13.1 and newer the CLF LMTs can be used with the OCIOFileTransform node or OCIOLookTransform node if the LMTs are defined as looks in the OCIO config file.
-The working space in the OCIOFileTranform node must be changed to ACES2065-1 unless the input is already ACES2065-1.
+The working space in the OCIOFileTranform node must be changed to ACES2065-1 unless the input is already ACES2065-1, and interpolation must be set to Tetrahedral.

 ### Gamut Compression and Out of Gamut Colors